lightoj-dev/problem-tutorials/1016/en.md

 Up to 5, {3,5} falls in the inclusive range [3,6]

 Next inclusive range
-= [Which element did not meet
-   the last inclusive range
-   (Which element did not meet the last inclusive range +
+= [Which element did not meet the last inclusive range (Which element did not meet the last inclusive range +Brushe's width)] = [99,102]
-      Brushe's width
-      )
-  ]
-= [99,102]
 So, {99,100} will be covered now.